FTA Web Policies

 - Website Maintenance Policy & Schedule

 DOT is committed to ensuring that information is available in appropriate alternative formats to meet the requirements of persons who have a disability.
 If you require an alternative version of this file, please contact FTAWebAccessibility@dot.gov.
 We incorporate Section 508 compliance testing in the design, development and maintenance of our website.
-For disability-related information available from the Federal Government, visit the interagency web portal for people with disabilities or visit our Web Accessibility page.
+For disability-related information visit our Web Accessibility page.

 The Freedom of Information Act, commonly known as the FOIA, (5 U.S.C. § 552), was enacted by Congress in 1966 to give the American public greater access to the Federal Government's records.
 Congress has since expanded the scope of the FOIA to encompass electronic records.
 However, you do not have to file a FOIA request to obtain information which is routinely available for public inspection, including records from docketed cases, broadcast applications and related files, petitions for rulemakings, various legal and technical publications, legislative history compilations, etc. See 47 C.F.R. §§ 0.453 and 0.455.
 Visit the FTA FOIA page for an explanation of the FOIA process at the FTA.